Asim Raza: 2013–present: Behadd and Ho Mann Jahaan

 In 2013, Raza directed a telefilm Behadd, written by Umera Ahmed under MD Productions for Hum TV.
 Starring Fawad Khan, Nadia Jamil and Sajjal Ali, Behadd premiered 23 February 2013 on Hum TV.
 The telefilm went on to win Best Television Film award at second Hum Awards ceremony.

 Raza marked his directional debut in the film industry with Ho Mann Jahaan, which Sheheryar Munawar Siddiqui co-produced with him.
-Ho Mann Jahaan is a coming-of-age drama film, starring Mahira Khan, Sheheryar Munawar Siddiqui, Adeel Hussain and Sonya Jehani The film was released on 1 January 2016.
+Ho Mann Jahaan is a coming-of-age drama film, starring Mahira Khan, Sheheryar Munawar Siddiqui, Adeel Hussain and Sonya Jehan The film was released on 1 January 2016.
 The film opened to great critical reviews and proved to be a huge commercial success at the box office.
 Ho Mann Jahaan was distributed by ARY Films.
 Raza also wrote three songs for the Film that were heavily praised by critics.
 In an interview with The Express Tribune Raza Said, "One should tell a story which is real, relatable and true to life, which is why I opted for a more content-driven film which would touch hearts."